brianddk/attestation/README.md

 ## macOS Setup

-This is what I'm least familiar with.
-I don't own Apple HW, and they forbid virtualization, so unless someone donates a old Mac, I'll just have to go off what ChatGPT tells me.

-1. [Install Docker](https://docs.docker.com/desktop/install/mac-install/) - I'd likely suggest the `.dmg` install method
+Validated from a mac user on a 'MacBook Air' running 'MacOS Ventura v 13.3.1'

+1. Install brew if not already installed -   `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+2. Install docker - `brew install --cask docker`, then start it - `$ open /Applications/Docker.app`
-2. Verify Docker with Hello World - From a terminal window run `docker run hello-world` which should run without error
+3. Verify Docker with Hello World - From a terminal window run `docker run hello-world` which should run without error
+4. All Macs come with a 10 year old version of bash.
+So we need to update bash from 3.2.57 to 4+ at a minimum - `brew install bash`.
+As of 05/30/2023, the latest version of bash is 5.2.15.
-3. Install GnuPG and GIT from Terminal - `brew install git gnupg` (so says ChatGPT)
+5. Install GnuPG, git, wget & coreutils from Terminal - `brew install git gnupg wget coreutils`x
+6. You can first determine where `grealpath` is located by running `which -a grealpath`.
+Once path is determined, create a soft link for 'realpath' to point to 'grealpath'.
+Example: `ln -s /opt/homebrew/bin/grealpath /opt/homebrew/bin/realpath`.
+Note: `grealpath` is installed from Step #4 coming GNU `coretuils`
-4. Continue with step \#2 mentioned above in ***Trezor Attestation***
+7. Continue with step \#2 mentioned above in ***Trezor Attestation***

 ## Submitting Attestation